RWS/studio-api-docs/apiconcepts/translationmemory/exporting_to_a_tmx_file.md

 ```
 ***

-In the above code example the overwrite parameter is set to True.
-Note that when you set this parameter to False, and an export file with the same name already exists, an error will be thrown, which has to be caught by your implementation.
+In the example above, the overwrite parameter is set to `true`.
+If you set it to `false` and a file with the same name already exists, the export throws an error that your code must handle.

-The full ```ExportTMXFile``` function looks as shown below:
+The complete `ExportTMXFile()` method looks like this:

 # [C#](#tab/tabid-7)
 ```cs